TFelbor/Portfolio/README.md

   1. Installation

-  I) Ensure you have Python installed on your system.
+  - Ensure you have Python installed on your system.
-  II) Install the required dependencies by running: pip install pybullet gym torch numpy
+  - Install the required dependencies by running: pip install pybullet gym torch numpy

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------